Pre Conference Workshop: 22 September 2021

-Ton Spil, University of Twente, The Netherlands & Guido Bruinsma, Saxion University for applied sciences, The Netherlands
+Ton Spil, University of Twente, The Netherlands and Guido Bruinsma, Saxion University for Applied Sciences, The Netherlands

 This year at ECGBL we will be running an interactive Educational Games Development Workshop, where we plan to make a game in a day!

 We will use the Game of Games, developed at the University of Twente to guide this Game Development Workshop.